zganjei/Network-Security/README.md

 # Network-Security
-End to End Network Security Project with MLOPS and ETL pipelines
+This is my End to End Network Security Project with MLOPS and ETL pipelines.
+The aim of project is to detect phishing data.

 Conda